mbmcmullen27/effective-c/README.md

     int m[12], n[15][3], o[21];
     ```

-- (15) "each object has a storage duration that determines its _lifetime_, which is the time during program execution for which the object exists, has storage, ahas a constant address, and retains its last-stored value.
-Objects must not be referenced outside thier lifetime."
+- (15) "each object has a storage duration that determines its _lifetime_, which is the time during program execution for which the object exists, has storage, has a constant address, and retains its last-stored value.
+Objects must not be referenced outside their lifetime."

 - objects in local scope have _automatic storage duration_, they exist until execution leaves the block they're defined in